wqyeo/Vite-Mantine-Deploy-Github-Pages/README.md

 This template is based on the [Vite Mantine Template](https://github.com/mantinedev/vite-template) and simplifies the process of deploying a Vite-based project to GitHub Pages.

+Contains some code to load Japanese Words and their information from a JSON file and displaying it in a card-grid.

 ---

 ## ⚙️ Setup